SimpleCodeGR/blog/src/content/posts/Origins of Key-Value Document Databases: NDB, the Hidden Gem from Plan 9.md

 Today, a software engineer would probably use Redis or MongoDB as a key-value document database.
 It’s very interesting to know that for all of the above things, NDB was one of the first -most probably even the first- databases to be capable of.

 This gem of a database was hidden inside Plan 9, and it was mostly used for managing networks – but not only.
 Most of the modern operating systems still use a plain file without database supporting mechanism – it sounds logical to take more care of the network, if someone would think of Plan 9’s distributed nature.

-Below, feel free to read the manual of NDB from “Plan9 : The Programmer’s Manual Volume 1, 4th Edition (2002) (Computer Science Research Center, Bell Laboratories, Lucent Technologies)” :